Though my life is changin' fast

 - Any real mention of Reba and Brock's marriage implied it was pretty bad as well, especially during the end.
-Alongside Brock's infidelity, Brock frequently skipped out on his and Reba's marriage counseling appointments, Reba was put on anti-depressants, and she talks so badly about the end of their marriage, you almost wonder why she didn't thank Barbara Jean for putting their marriage out of its misery.
+Alongside Brock's infidelity, Brock frequently skipped out on his and Reba's marriage counseling appointments, Reba was put on anti-depressants, and she talks so badly about the end of their marriage, you almost wonder why she didn't thank Barbra Jean for putting their marriage out of its misery.

 - Back in the first seasons, Brock and BJ go and visit BJ's father, "Big Daddy."
 He takes a superior attitude with Brock for leaving his first wife, and says that Big Daddy and his wife were married for over 50 years... "mostly because she's too ugly to kiss goodbye."
-Brocks calls him on this, saying that yes, he's divorced, but he would never talk that way about his wife.
+Brock calls him out on this, saying that yes, he's divorced, but he would never talk that way about his wife.

 - In all honesty, the healthiest marriage on this show was Van and Cheyenne, believe it or not, who seemed rather stable under all their arguing.